Richard Bloomer, PhD

 About Richard Bloomer

-Dr. Bloomer maintains an active research agenda, having received external funding as principal investigator for close to 50 projects since 2005, totaling approximately $3 million.
+Dr. Bloomer maintains an active research agenda, having received external funding as principal investigator for close to 60 projects.
 As a result of his active research agenda, he has been lead or co-author on close to 200 peer-reviewed manuscripts and book chapters.
 In 2013, he co-authored the book, The Daniel Cure (Zondervan), which highlights his research with the dietary restriction model known as the Daniel Fast.

 PhD Exercise Physiology - University of North Carolina at Greensboro - 2003

 MS Exercise Physiology - Ithaca College - 1998

 BS Health and Wellness - Buffalo State College - 1996